Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Experiments

-The value of the noise multiplier, $\sigma$, is determined by the size of the training set $n$, the batch size $b$, the number of iterations $T$, and privacy parameters $(\epsilon, \delta)$.
-Lemma~\ref{lem: dp} provides a guidance on the choice of these parameters.
-We use TensorFlow Privacy\footnote{\url{https://github.com/tensorflow/privacy}} for privacy accounting.
-Throughout the experiments, we set $\delta = \nicefrac{1}{2n}$ where $n$ is the size of the training set.
+\paragraph{Training Details} The value of the noise multiplier, $\sigma$, is determined by the size of the training set $n$, the batch size $b$, the number of iterations $T$, and privacy parameters $(\epsilon, \delta)$.
+Proposition \ref{prop: dp} provides a guidance on the choice of these parameters.
+We use TensorFlow Privacy\footnote{\url{https://github.com/tensorflow/privacy}} for privacy accounting (RDP accountant.)
+Throughout the experiments, we set $\delta = 1/(2n)$ where $n$ is the size of the training set.
+All our models are implemented in PyTorch \citep{paszke2019pytorch} using one NVIDIA A100 80G GPU.